Scottigiusz/trash-recycler/README.md

 # trash-recycler

 Trash-recycler, version 1.0
-Simple program that takes one photo and detects if object is platic, glass or paper.
+Simple program that takes one photo and detects if object is plastic, glass or paper.